 And don’t forget that large images/files may increase load times, so keep an eye on your speed as you continue to refine your assets.
 If you’re looking for more on designing for mobile, take a look at our past guide here.

 Mobile optimization is already expected, but another feature of digital content is becoming more and more common: mixed reality.
 You can find examples of it in popular e-commerce apps for Amazon and Wayfair, but the fun doesn’t end there.
 In the age of Snapchat, consumers are looking for high-tech elements that make their experience fun and exciting.

 Look no further than global brands such as Pacifico, for which we recently developed two immersive WebAR experiences to highlight sweepstakes and engage audiences.
 Happening on phones and tablets, the research has shown that the next generation of consumers wants new experiences that are engaging – and will soon come to expect them.
 It’s time to step up your game and breathe new life into your development strategy.

 The world of mobile development moves fast, and it’s hard to know where to begin.
+Hiring the right talent can be a significant hurdle in this rapidly evolving field.
+For those facing such challenges, this mobile development hiring guide offers valuable insights.
 Get in touch and we’d be happy to share some insight on how to improve your mobile strategy, speed up your load times, and make sure you’re supporting the needs of your users and customers.

 We reimagine how people interact with brands.
 Our web and app developers disrupt the status quo and uncover values others can’t find.
 We solve tomorrow’s business challenges in thoughtful, elegant ways and aim to be strategic leaders in app development in New York – innovators in user experiences.
 Explore our case studies for more information.